 When the data grows beyond the reasonable scope, you need to explore data visualization to display insights easily.

 Graphs are essentially a visual display of data along two axes (x and y-axes).
-There’s scientific reasoning behind why data stories with visual designs are more compelling than those without one.
+There’s scientific reasoning behind why data stories with visual designs such as a Mekko graph are more compelling than those without one.
 Did you know our brains can interpret visual content 60,000 times faster than words and numbers?

 Use interactive data visualization designs in your data stories to arouse the interest of the target audience.
-Graphs and charts can show insights into bulky data in a way that’s easy to process.
+Graphs and charts, like line graphs with multiple lines, can reveal insights from bulky data in a way that’s easy to process.

 Data visualization is a quick, easy way to convey insights into raw data.
 You can use visual designs, such as bar charts, graphs, and maps, to achieve the following: